Jimmy Garoppolo throws 3 TD passes, 49ers beat Rams 24-16

 INJURY REPORT

-49ers: RB Raheem Mostert left in the second half with an ankle injury. … S Jaquiski Tartt left with a groin injury.
+49ers: RB Raheem Mostert (ankle) S Jaquiski Tartt (groin) and C Ben Garland (calf) all left in the second half and didn’t return.

 UP NEXT